Estimating Heterogeneous Causal Effects of High-Dimensional Treatments: Application to Conjoint Analysis: Motivating Application: Conjoint Analysis of Immigration Preferences

 \subsection{Heterogeneous Treatment Effects}

-In the original article, \cite{hainmueller2015hidden} conducted their primary analysis based on linear regression model where the unit of analysis is an immigrant profile (rather than a pair) and the outcome variable is an indicator for whether a given profile was chosen.
+\cite{hainmueller2015hidden} conducted their primary analysis based on linear regression model where the unit of analysis is an immigrant profile (rather than a pair) and the outcome variable is an indicator for whether a given profile was chosen.
 The predictors of the model include the indicator variable for each immigrant attribute.
-The model also includes the interactions between education and profession, as well as between country of origin and reasons for applying, in order to account for the restricted randomization scheme mentioned above.
+The model also includes the interactions between education and profession, as well as between country of origin and reasons for applying, to account for the restricted randomization scheme mentioned above.
 Finally, the standard errors are clustered by respondent.

 As formalized in \cite{hainmueller2014causal}, the regression coefficient represents the average marginal component effect (AMCE) of each attribute averaging over all the other attributes including those of the other profile in a given pair.
-The left plot of Figure~\ref{fig:hhy_country_est} reproduces the estimated overall AMCEs of country of origin where the baseline category is Germany.
+Fig~\ref{fig:hhy_country_est} reproduces the estimated overall AMCEs of country of origin where the baseline category is Germany.
 There is little country effect with the exception of Iraq, which negatively affects the likelihood of being preferred by a respondent.

-Beyond the AMCEs, these authors and others including \citet{newman2019economic} have explored the heterogeneous treatment effects among respondents by conducting many sub-group analyses for respondent characteristics including partisanship and level of education.
-Here, we follow \cite{newman2019economic} and focus on a measure of ethnic and racial prejudice by utilizing the Hispanic prejudice score, which represents a 0--100 point feeling thermometer towards Hispanics.
-We dichotomize this score in the same way as \cite{newman2019economic}, labeling those with score below 50 as ``high prejudice,'' and all others as ``low prejudice.''

-The results for high and low prejudice groups are shown in the right two plots of Figure~\ref{fig:hhy_country_est}.
-The estimated AMCEs appear to suggest that respondents with low prejudice give similar preference to immigrants from most countries, except for Iraq and Somalia which are not preferred.
-Respondents with high prejudice give less preference to immigrants from Iraq, Sudan, and Mexico.
-However, the estimates are noisy as demonstrated by wide confidence intervals.

-Although these results suggest possible existence of heterogeneous treatment effects, there is a room for improved analysis.
-First, it may be desirable to avoid dichotomization of moderator.
-Second, we may wish to add other moderators of interest to our analysis rather than conducting separate subgroup analyses as done in the conjoint analysis literature.
-When analyzing high-dimensional treatments, it is especially important to use a principled method for the estimation of heterogeneous treatment effects.
-Researchers must parsimoniously characterize how a large number of possible treatment combinations interact with several key moderators of interest.
-We now turn to our methodology which is designed to address this challenge.